 Cross, followed by a non-denominational service and reception at First

 Landing Chapel on JEB Fort Story.
-We hope you'll spread the word and
+The members of the First Landing Committee, formed with representatives of each of the sponsoring organizations, hope you'll spread the word and

 A Depiction of The Reverend Robert Hunt: The First Chaplain at Jamestown